alloverse/docs/specifications/components.md

 ## `transform`

 Defines the physical location and orientation of the entity.

-Position is defined as meters from origin, where positive x is to the right, positive y is up, and negative z is forward.

-Rotation is defined as euler angles (radians rotated around x, y and z axis).

-_note_: This is a bad representation, and will be replaced either with position+quaternion, or a 3x3 transformation matrix.
+[See coordinate-system.md](coordinate-system.md) for an extended description of how things are positioned and oriented in Alloverse.

 ```
 "transform": {
-  "position":	{"x": 0, "y": 0, "z": 0},
-  "rotation":	{"x": 0, "y": 0, "z": 0}
+  "matrix": [1.0,0.0,0.0,0.0, 0.0,1.0,0.0,0.0, 0.0,0.0,1.0,0.0, 0.0,0.0,0.0,1.0]
 }
 ```

+_note: In an early version of the protocol, transform was represented as a 3-element position vector and 3-element rotation vector with euler angle rotations._

 ## `geometry`